 HRC Remembers Supporters and Loved Ones Lost to AIDS at Quilt Reception

-July 25, 2012 by Eric Cameron, Digital Media Coordinator
+July 25, 2012 by Eric Cameron, Digital Media Specialist

 Throughout the month of July, panels from the AIDS Memorial Quilt have been on display at HRC’s headquarters in Washington, D.C.
 Some panels honor widely-recognized advocates from the early days of the epidemic – such as Ryan White – and many were requested for loved ones of HRC staff and supporters.
 Another recently unveiled panel pays tribute to the beloved HRC staff and board members we’ve lost to HIV/AIDS over the last 30 years.